allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 Referring to documentation _py-mongo-sync_ is:

-> "Oplog-based data sync tool that synchronizes data from a replica set to another deployment,
+> “Oplog—based data sync tool that synchronizes data from a replica set to another deployment,
-> e.g.: standalone, replica set, and sharded cluster."
+> e.g.: standalone, replica set, and sharded cluster.”

 As you can see, _py-mongo-sync_ is not a tool that would suit our needs from end to end.
 _py-mongo-sync_ focuses on synchronization of the data (it doesn't transfer existing data from _source_ to _destination database_).